Whether it’s with uncontained enthusiasm or harsh criticism, it’s hard to avoid hearing something somewhere about the new Keto-Craze.

 Ketogenic Diet for Longterm Weight Loss

-Study Details: 89 people participated in a 12 month study in a preplanned cyclic diet scheme: 20 day ketogenic phase, 20 days low carb-non ketogenic; 4 months Mediterranean normocaloric nutrition; a second 20 day ketogenic phase followed by 6 months of Mediterranean normocaloric nutrition
+89 people participated in a 12 month study in a preplanned cyclic diet scheme that involved a 20 day ketogenic phase, 20 days low carb-non ketogenic phase; 4 months Mediterranean normocaloric nutrition phase; followed by a second 20 day ketogenic phase followed by 6 months of Mediterranean normocaloric nutrition.

-Study Results: Most people (85%) in the study demonstrated significant sustained weight loss.
-Furthermore there were also significant improved health markers including decreases in total cholesterol, LDLc, triglycerides and glucose.
+Most people (85%) in the study demonstrated significant sustained weight loss.
+Furthermore there were also significant improved health markers including decreased total cholesterol, LDLc, triglycerides and glucose.

 Discussion: The very low-calorie-ketogenic diet was more effective for weight loss than a traditional very low-calorie diet over a two year period.